 How to Make Cold Brew Coffee at Home

-One of the hottest trends in coffee right now is Cold Brew Coffee.
-Surely you have been seeing a lot more of it in coffee shops and in the refrigerator case of your local grocery store lately.
-But have you wondered what it is, and how it differs from your typical iced coffee?
-You can make Cold Brew at home that is super smooth, rich and flavorful.
-It’s pretty simple, just follow our how-to below.
+For several years now, Cold Brew coffee has been very popular.
+Have you wondered what it is and how it differs from your typical iced coffee?
+You can make Cold Brew at home that is super smooth, rich, and flavorful.
+It’s pretty simple; just follow our how-to below.

 WHAT BEANS SHOULD I USE?

-You can use any of your favorite Charleston Coffee Roasters coffees to make Cold Brew.
-You might especially enjoy one of our darker roasts for Cold Brew, like our Beach House Blend, but really any of our coffees will do.
+You can use any of your favorite Charleston Coffee Roasters coffees to make Cold Brew, but you might especially enjoy our new Organic Cold Brew blend!

 GRIND IT RIGHT

-For Cold Brew, we recommend using grounds that are a fairly coarse grind, similar to how you would grind your beans for the French Press method.
-Use a burr grinder to freshly grind the beans if you can, so that the grinds are fairly even in size.
-You are looking for the grinds to be about the texture of coarse sand.
+For Cold Brew, we recommend using grounds that are a fairly coarse grind, similar to how you would grind your beans for the French Press preparation method.
+Use a burr grinder to freshly grind the beans if you can, so that the grinds are higher quality and evenly cut (vs crushed) in size.
+The grinds should be about the size and texture of coarse sand.

 KNOW YOUR RATIO

-With Cold Brew, you are really making a coffee concentrate.
-You can then use the concentrate as-is, but typically you will want to dilute it with a little more water or ice when ready to drink it.
+With Cold Brew, you are really making a coffee concentrate, that is steeped (like tea) overnight.
+You can then use the concentrate as-is, but typically, you will want to dilute it with a little more water or ice when ready to drink it.
+The coffee-to-water ratio you use can be based on whether you want to brew a strong concentrate (to be diluted whenever you want a cold brew) or be able to drink the coffee right away without adding water or ice.
+Experiment with different ratios and see which one you prefer.

-So your coffee ratio will be a little stronger than normal.
-We suggest starting with this ratio: 1 cup of grounds for 1 quart (ie, 4 cups) of cold water.
-Start with this ratio, and then if you like it stronger or weaker, you can adjust as you like.
+The coffee to water ratio will be a little stronger than normal.
+We suggest starting with 1 cup of coarsely ground coffee with 1 quart (i.e., 4 eight oz. cups) of cold water.
+Start with this 1:4 coffee to water ratio, and then if you like it stronger or weaker, you can adjust as you like.

 LESS STRAIN WHEN STRAINING

-The coffee and the water are going to sit together in a jar (preferably glass) for at least 12 hours, and up to 24 hours.
-You can just combine the coffee grounds and the water in the jar all together, and then strain out the grounds with a fine-mesh filter or paper coffee filter once the time is up.
+Steep the coffee and water in a jar (preferably glass) for at least 12 hours, and up to 24 hours.
+You can combine the ground coffee and the water in the jar, and then strain out the grounds with a fine-mesh filter or paper coffee filter once the time is up.
 Just be sure to double strain it if you don’t want the “fines” (aka, the grit from coffee grounds) in your cup.

-Or you can make it easier on yourself, and put the coffee grounds into an unbleached cotton or muslin pouch with a drawstring at the top.
-This makes for super easy straining when your Cold Brew is ready, since you just lift the pouch out of the jar, let the coffee drip back into the jar, and then you are ready to go.
+Or you can make it easier on yourself, and put the ground coffee coffee into an unbleached cotton or muslin pouch with a drawstring at the top.
+This makes for super easy straining when your Cold Brew is ready, since you just lift the pouch out of the jar, let the steeped coffee drip back into the jar, and then you are ready to go.
 The added bonus about using a brew pouch is that it is reusable, and eco-friendly too.
 Madesco makes a great sized Reusable Cold Brew Coffee Filter Pouch that you can get on Amazon.
+You can also try a Toddy unit or many others that are easily found online or in cafes.

 STEP BY STEP